opencasestudies/ocs-hypertension-diet/Hypertension_and_Diet.md

 ```

-### Plotting Categorical Data
+## EXplore Data Analysis

+Simple data visualization will help you to make a first step judgement and provide much information.
+Plots indicate the trend, or pattern of the distribution of variables you interested in, and inspire you how to do the next step in data analysis.
+We will mainly use package `ggplot2`, a powerful tool for data visualization, and here is the link for its cheat sheet: https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf.

 Plotting numerical data is something you may be familiar with.
 This time we are going to incorporate some of the categorical variables into the plots.
 Although going from raw numerical data to categorical data bins does give you less precision, it can make drawing conclusions from plots much easier.
-We will mainly use package `ggplot2`, a powerful tool for data visualization, and here is the link for its cheat sheet: https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf.

 First, we try to plot one categorical variable 'hypertension', with one numerical variable 'age'.